charliecalvert/CloudNotes/Assignments/GruntCheck.md

 ## Get Started

-Create a default Express project called Week02-GruntCheck, and do your initial work for this assignment in that folder.
+Create a default Express project called **Week02-GruntCheck**, and do your initial work for this assignment in that folder.

-- Navigate to your repository
+- Navigate to the root of your repository
 - Run this command:
   - CreateExpressProject Week02-GruntCheck
-  - (Or experiment CreateAllExpress)
+  - (Or experiment with CreateAllExpress)
-- Navigate to the Week02-GruntCheck folder
+- Navigate to the **Week02-GruntCheck** folder
 - Do your work in this folder

 ## Setup JSCS {#setup}